Tuscany or Umbria: Which Italian Region Should You Visit?

 Umbria is not nearly as touristic as Tuscany.
 Assisi is probably its most frequented town further north with Orvieto as a close second in the south.
 Orvieto has good train connections from Rome so it's a popular day trip from Italy's capital.
 However, the rest of the Umbrian region I would describe as a diamond in the rough.

 Medieval hilltop towns are sprinkled throughout the landscape and the region's pilgrimage sites bring an additional layer to Umbria's character.
 Assisi, Monteluco, Cascia, and Gubbio are just a few.
 In fact, for those looking for some enlightenment, the Via di Francesco is a wonderful opportunity to explore Umbria.
 One does not need to be devout to enjoy the St. Francis Way.
-The route of Saint Francis consists of hiking trails and roads that can be enjoyed on foot, horse, or bike.
+The route of Saint Francis consists of hiking trails and roads that can be enjoyed on foot, horse, or bike, with several route options ranging from shorter multi-day segments within Umbria to longer stretches of well over a hundred miles connecting all the way from Tuscany or Rome to Assisi for travelers who want a serious long-distance walk.

 I have left the two best things for last.
 Umbria is inexpensive AND most things are off the beaten path, so a traveler can experience far less crowds, a more authentic Italian experience, and Michelin quality food for a fraction of the price.
 Truffle is shaved onto every dish without hesitation and the quality of the food all over the region is incredible.
 Keep in mind Umbria is catering mostly to Italians, not foreign tourists.

-The downside to Umbria is fewer options for accommodations, not as many people speak English, and the choices for activities is not as abundant.
+The downside to Umbria is fewer accommodation options, not as many people speak English, and the choices for activities is not as abundant.

 How Can You Get a Taste of Both?